Effects of $p$-wave Interactions on Borromean Efimov Trimers in Heavy-Light Fermi Systems: Introduction

-The Efimov effect has been extensively studied in bosonic systems both theoretically and experimentally over the past decades\;\cite{Zaccanti2009Cs,Huang2014Cs,Gross2010Li7,Kunitski2015He,Pires2014cslia-,Ulmanis_Kuhnle2016csli,Johansen2017csli}.
+The Efimov effect has been extensively studied in bosonic systems both theoretically and experimentally over the past decades\;\cite{DIncao2006mass,Zaccanti2009Cs,Huang2014Cs,Gross2010Li7,Kunitski2015He,Pires2014cslia,UlmanisKuhnle2016csli,Johansen2017csli}.
 In principle, the three-body parameter could be defined in terms of any observable related to Efimov physics.
-One of the definitions is the value of $a_{-}^{(1)}$ at which the first Efimov resonance appears in the three-body recombination\;\cite{hwhammer2006,efimov_phisics}.
-Experiments with alkali atoms have observed a universal value for the first Efimov resonance $a_{\scriptscriptstyle-}^{\scriptscriptstyle(1)}$, which is universally determined by the van der Waals (vdW) length $r_{\text{vdW}}$: $a_{\scriptscriptstyle-}^{\scriptscriptstyle (1)} = -9.1(2) r_{\text{vdW,HL}}\;[r_{\text{vdW,HL}} = (2 \mu_{\scriptscriptstyle 2b} C_{6})^{1/4}/2]$\;\cite{Wild2012Rb85,Roy2013K39,chinchen} in the homonuclear systems.
-This universality arises from a universal effective barrier in the three-body potentials that prevents the three particles from simultaneously approaching each other\;\cite{Sorensen2012,jiawangPRL2012,Huang2014Li6,Naidon2014PRL,Naidon2014PRLA}.
-For systems composed of two identical fermions(F) and one distinguishable particle(A), in the zero-range limit and negligible $p$-wave fermion-fermion interaction, the Efimov effect is predicted to be present in a $p$-wave channel when the mass ratio exceeds a critical value of 13.601\;\cite{hwhammer2006,Helfrich_2011}.
-Below this critical mass ratio, such systems can still support universal Kartavtsev-Malykh trimers (KM trimers)\;\cite{KartavtsevAtomicNuclei}and crossover trimers\;\cite{PhysRevA.86.062703} in the limit of the infinite and finite positive $s$-wave scattering length, respectively.
-The spectrum of these trimers, as functions of $s$-wave scattering length and mass ratio, has been extensively studied, considering the three-body boundary condition set by a momentum cutoff.
-However, it has been found that the three-body boundary condition significantly affects the trimer spectrum in addition to the $s$-wave scattering length in the zero-range limit.
-In a physical system with finite-range interactions, the critical value of interspecies scattering length $a_{c}$ at which the first $p$-wave Efimov state occurs, as well as its potential van der Waals universality similar to the $s$-wave Efimov effects, remains largely unknown.
+One of the definitions is the value of $a_{-}^{(1)}$ at which the first Efimov resonance appears in the three-body recombination\;\cite{hwhammer2006,Naidon2017}.
+Experiments with alkali atoms have observed a universal value for the first Efimov resonance $a_{\scriptscriptstyle-}^{\scriptscriptstyle(1)}$, which is universally determined by the van der Waals (vdW) length $r_{\text{vdW}}$: $a_{\scriptscriptstyle-}^{\scriptscriptstyle (1)} = -( 9.1\pm 1.5)\, r_{\text{vdW,HL}}\;[r_{\text{vdW,HL}} = (2 \mu_{\scriptscriptstyle 2b} C_{6})^{1/4}/2]$\;\cite{Naidon2017,jiawangPRL2012} in the homonuclear systems.
+This universality arises from a universal effective barrier in the three-body potentials that prevents the three particles from simultaneously approaching each other\;\cite{Sorensen2012,jiawangPRL2012,Huang2014Li6,Naidon2014PRL}.
+For systems composed of two identical fermions (F) and one distinguishable particle (A), where each fermion interacts with another particle near an $s$-wave resonance denoted as $a_{s}$, which is the most important quantity to describe low-energy collision processes, while interactions between the two identical fermions occur in the often-disregarded $p$-wave channel.
+Notably, the emergence of the Efimov effect within F-F-A systems is predicted in the $p$-wave channel when the mass ratio exceeds a critical value of 13.601\;\cite{hwhammer2006,Helfrich2011}.
+Intriguingly, below this critical mass ratio, these systems can still support universal Kartavtsev-Malykh trimers (KM trimers)\;\cite{KartavtsevAtomicNuclei} and crossover trimers\;\cite{Endo2012Dec} in the limit of the infinite and finite positive $s$-wave scattering length, respectively.
+The characteristics of these trimers have been exhaustively studied within the framework of the zero-range approximation while neglecting $p$-wave fermion-fermion interactions\;\cite{hwhammer2006,Helfrich2011,KartavtsevAtomicNuclei}.
+Yet, the critical value of the interspecies scattering length, denoted as $a_c$, signifying the appearance of the first $p$-wave Efimov state, along with its potential vdW universality similar to the $s$-wave Efimov effect, remains largely unknown.
+Moreover, in a physical system comprising two identical fermions and a distinguishable particle, the coexistence of both s- and p-wave interactions may takes on notable significance\;\cite{Qin2016Dec}.
+It is therefore of interest to explore the implications of the p-wave fermion-fermion interaction on the universality of F-F-A systems.